domsinclair/art/2023-05-16-artoflogging.md

         }
 ```

-To finish off we also need to make a small adjustment to our BuildInterpolatedString method to take our new IsSensitve Boolean into consideration.
+To finish off we also need to make a small adjustment to our BuildInterpolatedString method to take our new IsSensitive Boolean into consideration.

 ```c#
    private static InterpolatedStringBuilder BuildInterpolatedString(bool includeOutParameters)